popenyuk/zip_lab_part_2/README.md

 # zip_lab_part_2

 ## Counting the number of words in a text file.
-Part two, our thread-safe queue and dispatching
+Part two.
+Our thread-safe queue and dispatching
 ## Introduction
 This program counts the number of each words in input files using its own queue and dispatching.